 The Food Act 2001 requires some ACT food businesses to display the kilojoule (kJ) content of their standard food items.
-The laws aim to provide consumers with nutritional information to help them make informed dietary choices when purchasing standard food items.
+The laws aim to give consumers nutritional information to help them make informed dietary choices when purchasing standard food items.

 The laws do not apply to all food businesses.
 Food businesses affected by the laws may include fast food franchises and chain restaurants.
 Caterers are exempt from these laws.

-Use the below flowchart and definitions to see if your food business must display kilojoule information.
-For advice, contact the Health Protection Service on 6205 1700 or email HPS@act.gov.au.
+Please use the flowchart and definitions below to see if your food business must display kilojoule information.
+For advice, contact the Health Protection Service on 02 6205 1700 or email HPS@act.gov.au

 - Standard Food Item: a ready-to-eat food of standard size and content that is listed on a menu or displayed for sale with a price tag or label.